lacanoid/pgddl/ROADMAP.md

 This started as a quick hack some years ago, when I broke my PostgreSQL database (must have been version 7.3 or so) so that pg_dump wouldn't dump it anymore.
-Plus it couldn't handle dumping say only functions from certain schema.
+Plus it couldn't handle dumping say only functions from a certain schema.
 I have since then learned how to fix my database and pg_dump got options like --schema.

 But the idea of a database being able to dump itself more autonomously persisted.